An invaluable course for anyone looking to develop community activities on climate change, energy-saving and environmental issues.

 Who should attend the training?

 The course will benefit anyone working with or seeking to work with community organisations on behaviour change, projects or local action planning.
-It will include a review of work around the Green Deal and lessons learnt from recent energy programmes.

 It is designed for climate and energy staff, community workers, organisers and activists.
 It covers approaches to work with both enthusiastic and less engaged communities.
 All participants will have time to work on developing their own actions plans for work after the course.